cmput415-2024/415-code/T4-Symbols/nested/README.md

 ## Running

-After building, use one of the following commands to run the example.
+After building, use the resulting binary in the `bin/` folder to run the examples.
+Examples:
 ```
-./bin/nested t.cymbol
+bin/nested t.cymbol
-./bin/nested t2.cymbol
+bin/nested t2.cymbol
 ```